TelegramBots/book/src/4/passport/quickstart.md

 ![Passport info 2](../docs/shot-passport_adress_phone2.jpg)

-At this point, your Telegram client app encrypts the actual Telegram Passport data (e.g. address) using the AES algorithm, and encrypts the info required for decryption using your bot's public RSA key.
+At this point, your Telegram client app encrypts the actual Telegram Passport data (e.g. address) using the AES algorithm, and then encrypts the info required for decryption using your bot's public RSA key.
 Finally, it sends the result of both encryptions to Telegram servers.

 ### Data Decryption